Week 08 – Electronics Production

 This week helped me understand the complete workflow of electronics production, from PCB design in KiCad to file export, toolpath generation, milling, soldering, programming and testing.

-The final result was a functional microcontroller board, and this assignment gave me much more confidence in producing my own custom electronics for future Fab Academy work.
+The final result was a functional microcontroller board, and despite the challenges, this assignment gave me much more confidence in producing my own custom electronics for future Fab Academy work.